nealdj/piSlot/README.md

 # piSlot

-Open source slot car track and race software for rasberry pi.

-## Description

-piSlot is designed to control slot car tracks and races with a terminal interface, using a rasberry pi to track laps and control track power.
+Open source slot car track and race software for rasberry pi. piSlot is designed to control slot car tracks and races with a terminal interface, using a rasberry pi to track laps and control track power.

 ## Getting Started